-Noncontingent reinforcement is a method of behavior modification that is used in applied behavior analysis (ABA) to reduce challenging behavior in children with autism spectrum disorders (ASD) or other developmental disabilities or differences.
-Noncontingent reinforcement gives continuous access to a reinforcer that is independent of a specific behavior.
-Noncontingent reinforcement, also known as NCR, is not dependent on behavior and is supported by research as an effective intervention method for challenging behavior.
+Noncontingent reinforcement (NCR) gives continuous access to a reinforcer independent of a specific behavior.
+It’s not dependent on behavior and is supported by research as an effective intervention method for challenging behavior.

-For example, if the child is wanting attention from the teacher, the teacher can assign a specific time each day that the student can have extra attention from them.
-It might be the last five minutes of lunch or recess where the student can let the teacher know of any concerns they have.
-Or it could be five minutes after classroom instructions are given for the teacher to provide one-on-one assistance to the child to make sure that instructions and expectations are understood.
+For example, if the child wants attention from the teacher, the teacher can assign a specific time each day for the student to have extra attention.
+The last five minutes of lunch or recess might be when the student can inform the teacher of any concerns.
+Or it could be five minutes after classroom instructions are given for the teacher to provide one-on-one assistance to the child to ensure that instructions and expectations are understood.

 Click here to find out more